Yash-Swaminathan/Schema-Validator/deploy-railway.md

 2. **Configure Environment**:
    - Railway will automatically detect the Python project
-   - It will use the `Dockerfile` for deployment
+   - It will use the `nixpacks.toml` for deployment (no Docker required)

 3. **Add PostgreSQL Database**:
    - In your Railway project dashboard